jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ## Outcomes

 At the conclusion of this chapter you will have a strong knowledge of the X Windows system and why it is the foundation of Desktop Linux.
 You will be able to implement various window managers and desktop environments, selecting the proper environment to utilize and suit your hardware needs.
-You will be comfortable using and recognizing the features of GNOME 3 and Unity desktop environments.
+You will be comfortable using and recognizing the features of GNOME 3 desktop environment.

 ## From Paper Tape to CLI to GUIs to 4K